 Again, there is no data around oestrogen levels and breast cancer incidence, so it is all theoretical.
 One day I hope we have the answers to such questions!

-Dr Fiona Bisshop specialises in LGBTIQ health and is available by appointment at Holdsworth House Medical Brisbane.
-Call (07) 3894 0794 or visit the Holdsworth House website.
+Dr Fiona Bisshop specialises in LGBTIQ health.
 Read more by Dr Bisshop on her website here or contact her on Twitter.
 Send your health question to firstname.lastname@example.org and Dr Bisshop will answer them anonymously.

 For the latest lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) news in Australia, visit qnews.com.au.
 Check out our latest magazines or find us on Facebook, Twitter, Instagram and YouTube.